pv-baxi/esp32ess/README.md

 ### Hardware

-For how to build the hardware of this project, please see
+For how to build the hardware of this project, please see the [Documentation](/docs/README.md).

-[Documentation] (docs/README.md)

 ### Installing